xray-imaging/2bm-docs/docs/source/user/item_005.rst

 TomoScan
 --------

 The tomography scans are managed by `tomoScan <https://tomoscan.readthedocs.io/en/latest/index.html>`_.
-Please refer to `tomoScan <https://tomoscan.readthedocs.io/en/latest/index.html>`_ for details.
+Please refer to the `tomoScan <https://tomoscan.readthedocs.io/en/latest/index.html>`_ documentation for details.

 To configure a single tomographic scan enter the acquistion parameters at: